-The Ebola outbreak in West Africa has caused global alarm.
-As one of the world's most infectious and deadly diseases, with no cure, the level of fear surrounding Ebola is to an extent expected.
+The Ebola outbreak in West Africa caused global alarm.
+As one of the world's most infectious and deadly diseases the level of fear surrounding Ebola is to an extent expected.
 However, much of the fear is rooted in misunderstandings.
-Dispelling these misunderstandings is a major challenge in tackling Ebola and is critical to furthering our knowledge about the disease and efforts to control it.
+Dispelling these is a major challenge in tackling Ebola and is critical to furthering our knowledge about the disease and efforts to control it.

 Misunderstanding one: Chopping down trees causes Ebola

 While there is good evidence that bats are the natural reservoir for the Ebola virus, the complex interactions that cause the disease to spillover to humans are as yet unclear.